Marine Corps Reunion

 The MCRD Museum Foundation maintains a collection of platoon photos, composite photos, and platoon books.

-Learn more about our mission to provide an educational setting for Marines & recruits, support the Command, and serve as a bridge to the local community.
+Click the image to learn more about our mission to provide an educational setting for Marines & recruits, support the Command, and serve as a bridge to the local community.

 The MCRD Command Museum provides free programming to school groups and scouting groups which teach Core Values in a historic setting.
 We also serve active duty, veterans, and families through outreach programs that strengthen our local community.